 Are The Discounts The Same?

-You probably hear a lot about auto insurance discounts; television commercials for various companies strongly advertise all the discounts they have available.
-Most insurance companies do have many ways you can qualify for better rates, and some of them are better known than others.
-Although you won’t qualify for all of the discounts, you can make certain you are getting all the appropriate discounts on your premium.
+You probably hear a lot about auto insurance discounts; television commercials for various companies firmly advertise their available discounts.
+Most insurance companies do have many ways to qualify for better rates, some of which are better known than others.
+Although you won’t qualify for all of the discounts, you can ensure you get all the appropriate discounts on your premium.

-Insurance companies want to get as much of your business as they possibly can, so they offer good discounts when you add more policies to your account.
-Multi-policy discounts can include options such as multi-car, auto/home, auto/life, and many other combinations of policies.
+Insurance companies want to get as much of your business as possible, so they offer discounts when you add more policies to your account.
+Multi-policy deals can include options such as multi-car, auto/home, auto/life, and many other combinations of policies.
 Some companies even offer a discount if they insure your boat or RV.
-Qualifying for these discounts is easy; simply start a second policy with your insurance company, and the discount should apply.
+Qualifying for these discounts is straightforward; start a second policy with your insurance company, and the discount should apply.

 Good Driver And Longevity Discounts

 These discounts are easy to qualify for as well.
-If you have a good driving record, you should be getting the discount automatically.
+You should get the discount automatically if you have a good driving record.
 The same usually goes for a longevity discount.
-This is a discount that applies to your policies after you have been with a company for a certain period of time.
-Often the longer you continue to renew the policy, the larger the discount will become.
+This discount applies to your policies after being with a company for a certain period.
+The longer you renew the policy, the larger the discount will become.
 The key to longevity discounts is to stay with one company long enough.
-Skipping from company to company for lower rates may not save you as much in the end as staying in one place.
+Skipping from company to company for lower rates may not save you as much as staying in one place.

 Discounts For Younger Drivers

-There is no question that adding a young driver to your policy can be an expensive proposition.
-If you have a teenager new to driving, inquire about a good student discount that can alleviate some of the cost.
-You will likely be required to provide a transcript proving your child has the required grade point average to qualify.
+No question that adding a young driver to your policy can be an expensive proposition.
+If you have a teenager new to driving, inquire about a good student discount to alleviate some of the cost.
+You will likely be required to provide a transcript proving your child’s required grade point average to qualify.
 Some companies also offer a new driver training course, and your young driver can qualify for a discount just by taking the course.
 It can usually be done right in your agent’s office.
 Not only will you save money, but you will help put safer young drivers on the road.

-These are just a few of the discounts you may qualify for with your insurance company.
-Each company is different, so be sure to ask your agent so that you don’t miss out on potentially big savings on your premiums.
+These are just a few discounts you may qualify for with your insurance company.
+Each company is different, so be sure to ask your agent so you don’t miss out on potentially big savings on your premiums.

-All drivers are required by law to carry a minimum liability policy in order to get behind the wheel.
-This protects all of the drivers on the road by ensuring that in the event of an accident, the at-fault party will have insurance to pay for the damage and in some cases have to carry a sr-22 filing.
+All drivers are legally required to carry a minimum liability policy to get behind the wheel.
+This protects all drivers on the road by ensuring that in the event of an accident, the at-fault party will have insurance to pay for the damage and sometimes have to carry an sr-22 filing.

-If you think you can’t afford to pay your insurance premiums, then you really can’t afford not to pay them.
-If you are involved in an accident where you are found to be at fault, and there is no insurance to pay the damages, you will be responsible for the first 10,000 dollars if you cannot they will suspend your licence.
-In a more serious accident with a lot of property damage and injuries, this can add up really quickly.
-You may not have the thousands of dollars to pay the bills, but with a judgment against you your wages can be garnished and other assets placed in danger.
-Not paying that insurance premium can lead to paying off a huge amount of money for the rest of your life.
+If you think you can’t afford to pay your insurance premiums, you can’t afford to pay them.
+If you are involved in an accident where you are found to be at fault and have no insurance to pay the damages, you will be responsible for the first 10,000 dollars.
+If you cannot, they will suspend your license.
+This can add up quickly in a more severe accident with a lot of property damage and injuries.
+You may not have the thousands of dollars to pay the bills, but with a judgment against you, your wages can be garnished, and other assets placed in danger.
+Not paying that insurance premium can lead to paying off a tremendous amount of money for the rest of your life.

 Future Insurance Premiums

-Some insurance companies won’t even take a driver who does not have previous insurance, while others will simply charge you a higher premium.
-A lapse in your old policy can mean that you will no longer qualify for the rates you were getting before.
-You may lose discounts including longevity with your insurance company, or be treated as a higher risk to the company.
+Some insurance companies won’t even take a driver who does not have previous insurance, while others will charge you a higher premium.
+A lapse in your old policy can mean you will no longer qualify for the rates you were getting.
+You may lose discounts, including longevity, with your insurance company or be treated as a higher risk to the company.
 You may also have to make a new down payment or pay reinstatement fees.
-It can take a while to work your way back up to getting the better rates reserved for the company’s best customers.
+It can take a while to work your way back up to get better rates reserved for the company’s best customers.
 Some insurance companies may also have a limit on the number of times you can lapse before they refuse to reinstate you.

-A lapse in your insurance policy can be much more costly than had you simply continued to pay your premiums.
-If you are having trouble paying your insurance bill, talk to your agent about ways to reduce your prices, rather than allowing a lapse to occur in the first place.
+A lapse in your insurance policy can be much more costly than continuing to pay your premiums.
+If you are having trouble paying your insurance bill, talk to your agent about ways to reduce your prices rather than allowing a lapse to occur in the first place.

-Car insurance rates are dependent on a number of factors, and understanding what your rate is based upon can help you determine whether you are getting the best deal available.
+Car insurance rates depend on several factors, and understanding your rate can help you determine whether you are getting the best deal available.
 Here are some of the criteria your auto insurance rate is based upon; this will give you a better idea of the factors determining your rate and what you can do to get the best rate possible.

-Age And Experience- These two factors can have the biggest influence on the rates you will be paying for your auto insurance.
-It had been shown that young drivers are involved in more accidents than more mature drivers.
+Age And Experience- These two factors can significantly influence the rates you will be paying for your auto insurance.
+It has been shown that young drivers are involved in more accidents than more mature drivers.
 Experience has also been shown to be a factor in accident rates.
 In most cases, however, an older person who is a new driver will have lower rates than a younger new driver.

-Location- Where you live also has an effect on the auto insurance rates you will pay.
-Areas with more traffic, higher accident rates, and more dangerous weather conditions are seen as bigger risks, and as a result the drivers in these locations are forced to pay higher rates.
+Location- Where you live also affects the auto insurance rates you will pay.
+Areas with more traffic, higher accident rates, and more dangerous weather conditions are seen as more significant risks, and as a result, the drivers in these locations are forced to pay higher rates.

-Type Of Vehicle You Drive- Several factors related to the type of vehicle you drive will influence your auto insurance rates.
-Newer cars cost more to repair and replace and therefore you will pay higher rates to insurance a newer vehicle.
-The make and model or your car, and even the color, can affect your premiums.
+Type Of Vehicle You Drive- Several factors related to the kind of vehicle you drive will influence your auto insurance rates.
+Newer cars cost more to repair and replace, and therefore you will pay higher rates to insure a newer vehicle.
+The make and model of your car, and even the color, can affect your premiums.

-Credit Score- While it may not seem obvious or even fair that those with lower credit scores should be seen as higher risk drivers, your credit score does affect your insurance rates.
+Credit Score- While it may not seem obvious or even fair that those with lower credit scores should be considered higher-risk drivers, your credit score affects your insurance rates.

-If you are concerned with the rates you are paying for your auto insurance, it is always a good idea to shop around, even if you’re not due to renew for a while.
-It will give you a better idea of whether the rates you are paying are fair, and help you find an insurance company that can offer you a better deal once your renewal date has come up.Continue reading
+If you are concerned with the rates you pay for your auto insurance, it is always a good idea to shop around, even if you’re not renewing for a while.
+It will give you a better idea of whether your rates are fair and help you find an insurance company that can offer you a better deal once your renewal date has come up.Continue Reading

 If you have recently been in an car accident you are likely already dealing with considerable stress, but worrying about whether your auto insurance rates will increase as a result shouldn’t be your priority when making a claim.
 Here are some facts about how accidents affect car insurance rates and what you can do to minimize the effect of potential rate increases should this ever happen to you.
 After all, car insurance is meant to keep us protected in case of an accident, and finding the right plan will ensure that.